Cash drawer

 Physical setup

-With Sunmi printers, the drawer is usually connected with a cable (the cable supplied with the drawer) to the drawer kick port on the Sunmi printer.
+With receipt printers, the drawer is usually connected with a cable (the cable supplied with the drawer) to the drawer kick port on the printer.
 The printer sends a short pulse to pop the latch.
 FireMenu does not talk to the drawer directly—the command goes to the printer for which “Cash drawer” is enabled in settings.

 Check that the cable is firmly seated and that the drawer model matches what your hardware vendor recommends for that printer.